Good afternoon. Leela Bruce here. It's been a while since I beat the crap out of a dead white guy, so I'm looking forward to today.

 Those of us who the universe DOESN'T revolve around have to actually work at this shit.

 So that's why you get this power punch to the face Scotty, my boy.
 It's not because you never said anything poignant, meaningful, or resonant, or because your one uberbook isn't AWESOME.
-It isn't because you aren't a fine writer, for you are.
+(It is.)
+It isn't because you aren't a fine writer.
+(You are.)
 It's for that crap that still gets echoed today by every high art snob as a reason to tell someone not to write what they enjoy.
 You get it right in the face.